Palermo - attractions, map, sightseeing, monuments. Guide, practical information

 Panormos

-Palermo founded the inventors of money: Phoenicians.
+Palermo restaurants. founded the inventors of money: Phoenicians.

 It was around the eighth century BC.
 The city served the Phoenicians as a trade point with the Greeks and fulfilled its role perfectly.
 Hence the original name of the city, which in translation meant "all-port", and in the original it read: Panormos.